sterlzbd/roda/README.md

 Feel free to store whatever you find convenient.
 Note that when subclassing, Sinuba only does a shallow clone.
-If you store nested structures and plan to mutate them in subclasses, it is your responsibility to dup the nested structures as well.
+If you store nested structures and plan to mutate them in subclasses, it is your responsibility to dup the nested structures inside Sinuba.inherited as well.
 The plugins that ship with Sinuba all handle this.
 Also, note that this means that future modifications to the parent class after subclassing do not affect the subclass.

 Rendering
 ---------